joshgerdes/jekyll-uno/_drafts/microsoft-azure-high-level-scaffold.md

 Implement Budget alerts.
 These Alerts will be configured to email the Business Owners or other Stakeholders once a Resource Group reaches a specific threshold.

-It is recommended to set 3 Budget alerts, to help with awareness.
+It is recommended to set 3 Budget alerts to help with awareness.

-For Resource Group budgets the following naming standard has been created for Resource Groups:
+For Resource Group budgets, the following naming standard has been created for Resource Groups:

 | Budget Name | Alert Threshold (Percent) |
 | --- | --- |